tmtmtmtm/csv_to_popolo/README.md

 An optional `group_id` can also be given, if you wish to use predefined identifiers, otherwise a unique ID will be allocated.

+An optional `start_date` can also given for the membership.

 ## Executive Posts

 If members of the legislature can also hold executive positions (e.g.